-Generally a maximum of 12-14 weeks to process applications once complete applications are received.
-If documentation is not complete, not properly certified or translated, or the fee is not paid in the prescribed way, the assessment may take longer as assessments cannot be completed until all documentation requirements have been fully met.
+Generally it takes a maximum of 12 weeks to process applications once complete applications are received.
+If documentation is not complete, not properly certified or translated, or the fee is not paid in the prescribed way the assessment may take longer as assessments cannot be completed until all documentation requirements have been fully met.

 I’ve recently completed an accredited Australian architecture qualification, having previously completed a Bachelor of Architecture overseas.
 I’d like to have my qualifications assessed for migration purposes.
-What type of assessment do I apply for and what documents should I provide?
+What documents should I provide?

-If your qualification is listed as an Accredited Australian Architecture Qualification, you should apply for a verification of your Australian qualification using Form V, found of the Forms & Fees page.
+You do not have to provide the Bachelor degree documents if your Master’s qualification is listed as an Accredited Australian Architecture Qualification.
+You should apply for a verification of your Australian qualification, see here.

 How long does it take to process an application for verification of an Australian qualification for migration purposes?

 Applications for verification of Australian qualifications for migration purposes usually take no more than four weeks to complete, provided the fee and complete documentation is provided in accordance with AACA’s requirements.
-The requirements are set out in the Explanatory Notes which accompany the application form – Form V.
+See here

 Registration – no recognised qualification